arjit-32/Computer-Science-Primer/src/content/articles/distributed-9.md

 ---
 title: Real World Applications of Distributed Systems
-meta_title: Real World Applications of Distributed Systems in 2025
+meta_title: Real World Applications of Distributed Systems | CS Primer
 description: Explore real-world applications of distributed systems in fields like cloud computing, blockchain, and big data.
 Understand their impact on modern technology in 2025.
 author: Arjit Sharma
 series: ["distributed"]